-Name of Document: Data Protection and Information Sharing Policy Completed by: Sam Kirkland Job title Head of Data Privacy Date 25.08.21 Screening Questions Yes / No Explanatory Note Will the process described in the document involve the collection of new information about individuals?
-This is information in excess of what is required to carry out the process described within the document.
-Will the process described in the document compel No individuals to provide inform information in excess of what the process described within at is require n the docum d to carry out nent.
-No Will information about incongramisations or people who routine access to the inform process described in this do have not p ation as pa cument? previously had rt of the No 4.
-Are you using information purpose it is not currently us not currently used? sed for, or ir n a way it is No 5.
-Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
-For example, the use of biometrics.
-No 6.
-Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them? gainst No 7.
+Name of Document: Data Protection and Information Sharing Policy Completed by: Sarah Ratcliffe Job title Head of Data Privacy Date 10.03.25 Screening Questions Yes / No Explanatory Note 1.
+Will the process describe the collection of new information This is information in excess carry out the process descri ation about individuals? s of what is required to No 2.
+Will the process describe individuals to provide inform information in excess of what the process described within ation about them?
+This is at is required to carry out in the document.
+No Will information about ind organisations or people who routine access to the inform process described in this do b have not previously had ation as part of the ocument?
+No 4.
+Are you using information purpose it is not currently u not currently used?
+No 5.
+Does the process outlined the use of new technology was being privacy intrusive?
+I biometrics. which might be perceived No 6.
+Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
+No 7.
 As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
 For examples, health records, criminal records or other information that people would consider to be particularly private.
 No 8.
-Will the process require you to contact individuals in ways which they may find intrusive?
-No If the answer to any of these questions is 'Yes' please contact the Data Privacy Team via Lpt.dataprivacy@nhs.net In this case, adoption of a procedural document will not take place until review by the Head of Data Privacy.
-Data Privacy approval nar ne: Sam Kirkland, H lead of Dat a Privacy Date of approval 03.09.21
+Will the process require y in ways which they may find No If the answer to any of these Lpt.dataprivacy@nhs.net In this case, adoption of a pr Privacy. ata Privacy Team via Intil review by the Head of Data Data Privacy approval nar ne: Sarah Ratcliffe e, Head of D ata Privacy Date of approval 10/03/2025